Cray-HPE/docs-uan/docs/portal/developer-portal/installation_prereqs/Prepare_for_UAN_Product_Installation.md

 10. Run the pre-install goss tests to determine if the system is ready for the UAN product installation.

-    This requires that goss is installed on the node running the tests.
+    This step requires that goss is installed on the node running the tests.

     ```bash
     ncn# ./validate-pre-install.sh